sanyambassi/thales-cm-pgp-key-manager/README.md

 - Click Submit to import the PGP key.
 - The ID and fingerprint of the imported key will be displayed.

+## Importing PGP Keys in bulk
+- Enter the required details (CipherTrust Manager IP, username, password, domain, auth domain, and a key name).
+- Select the Bulk Import option.
+- Upload files containing the PPG keys (one key per file)
+- Click Submit to import the PGP keys.
+- The ID and fingerprint of the imported keys will be displayed.

 ## Exporting a PGP Key
 - Enter the required details (CipherTrust Manager IP, username, password, domain, auth domain, and a key name).
 - Select the Export Key option.
 - Click Submit to export the PGP key.
 - The exported PGP key will be displayed.
+- Optionally, download the key.

 ## Project Structure
 ```bash